 Dissolving an organization can be difficult and emotional.
 Whether it is for involuntary or voluntary reasons, there are certain key items and considerations that should occur in that final dance before the music stops and the organization calls it a night.

-Follow the 5-Step Dance Combination for Dissolving a Nonprofit
+Follow the 5-Steps for Dissolving a Nonprofit

 There are generally five key steps of choreography to keep an organization in-rhythm and on-beat during its last dance, including: